Can't stop scrolling? Ideas from teens for curbing your social media habit

 Back when Lembke was in sixth grade, she really, really, really wanted a phone.

-"I remember as each one of my friends got a phone, each one of them was getting pulled away from conversations with me, from even playing on the playground," Lembke explains, "So my initial response to this phenomenon was, 'Okay, there must be something so magical and amazing within these social media apps."
+"I remember as each one of my friends got a phone, each one of them was getting pulled away from conversations with me, from even playing on the playground," Lembke explains.
+"So my initial response to this phenomenon was 'OK, there must be something so magical and amazing within these social media apps."

 But within a few months, her time on her phone had increased from one hour to five or six hours each day.
 And her relationship with her phone shifted.